About Our Work

 Our contractors

-Peer Career Network mentorship program co-lead Tat Bellamy-Walker is a communities reporter at the Seattle Times.
+Peer Career Network mentorship program co-lead Tat Bellamy-Walker is the Program Manager for Digital Safety Training and Resources (media) at PEN America.
+Bellamy-Walker is a former reporter at The Seattle Times.
 Their work focuses on social justice, race, economics, and LGBTQIA+ issues in the Pacific Northwest.
-Tat also serves on the National Association of Hispanic Journalists LGBTQIA+ Task Force, as a member of the Seattle Times Committee on Diversity, Equity, and Inclusion.
+Their work has appeared on NBC News, CNN, The Daily Beast and more.

 Social media & community manager Kam Burns is a founding member of the Trans Journalists Association and co-author of the first version of the TJA Style Guide.
 He served as an interim board member and now manages the TJA newsletter and social media presence.